Military career of Dwight D. Eisenhower: Eve of World War II, 1939–1941

 Nazi Germany invaded Poland in September 1939.
 By this time, Eisenhower had impressed his fellow officers with his administrative skills, but he had never held an active command above a brigade and few considered him a potential commander of major operations.
-Eisenhower returned to the United States in December 1939 and was assigned as commanding officer of 1st Battalion, 15th Infantry Regiment at Fort Lewis.
-Eisenhower enjoyed his role as a commanding officer, writing later that his command of the 15th Infantry during maneuvers "fortified my conviction that I belonged with the troops; with them I was always happy."
-Eisenhower's time as commander of 1st Battalion was brief, because he was assigned as the regiment's executive officer.
+Eisenhower returned to the United States in December 1939 and was assigned as commanding officer (CO) of 1st Battalion, 15th Infantry Regiment at Fort Lewis.
+Eisenhower enjoyed his role as a CO, writing later that his command of a battalion during maneuvers "fortified my conviction that I belonged with the troops; with them I was always happy."
+Eisenhower's time as commander of the battalion was brief, because he was assigned as the regiment's executive officer (XO).
 In June 1940, Congress promoted every officer in the army by one rank; Eisenhower officially became a colonel in March 1941.
-He hoped for a regimental command, but was disappointed when Charles F. Thompson, commander of the 3rd Infantry Division, which was the 15th Infantry's higher headquarters, selected him to serve as the division's chief of staff.
+He hoped for a regimental command, but was disappointed when Major General Charles F. Thompson, commander of the 3rd Infantry Division, which was the 15th Infantry's higher headquarters, selected him to serve as the division's chief of staff.
 Eisenhower loyally acceded, and his success in the position was later viewed as one factor that caused the Army's senior leaders to identify Eisenhower as a candidate for positions of more rank and responsibility.
-General Leonard T. Gerow asked Eisenhower to serve on his staff in the War Plans Division, but Eisenhower was determined to hold a command, and his ambivalent reply convinced Gerow to withdraw the request.
+Brigadier General Leonard T. Gerow, an old and close friend, asked Eisenhower to serve on his staff in the War Plans Division, but Eisenhower was determined to hold a command, and his ambivalent reply convinced Gerow to withdraw the request.

 The army expanded from about 200,000 men in late 1939 to 1.4 million men in mid-1941.
-In March 1941, Eisenhower was assigned as chief of staff of the newly activated IX Corps under Major General Kenyon Joyce.
-In June 1941, he was appointed chief of staff to General Walter Krueger, Commander of the Third Army at Fort Sam Houston.
+In March 1941, Eisenhower was assigned as chief of staff of the newly activated IX Corps under Major General Kenyon A. Joyce.
+In June 1941, he was appointed chief of staff to Lieutenant General Walter Krueger, commander of the Third Army at Fort Sam Houston.
 In mid-1941, the U.S. Army conducted the Louisiana Maneuvers, the largest military exercise that the army had ever conducted on U.S. soil.
 The Second Army and the Third Army, which collectively had nearly 500,000 troops, conducted two mock battles that both ended in victory for the Third Army.
-The Third Army's success in the maneuvers impressed Eisenhower's superiors, and he was promoted to brigadier general on October 3, 1941.
+The Third Army's success in the maneuvers impressed Eisenhower's superiors, and he was promoted to temporary brigadier general on 3 October.
 Fellow officers predicted that he would become a major general in six months.